openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 1. ``otx optimize`` optimizes a model using NNCF or POT depending on the model format.

 - NNCF optimization used for trained snapshots in a framework-specific format such as checkpoint (pth) file from Pytorch.
-It optimizes model during training.
+It starts training based on the weights from previous step in fewer precision.
 - POT optimization used for models exported in the OpenVINO IR format.
-It performs post-training optimization.
+It decreases the precision of the exported model and performs the post-training optimization.

+Read more about optimization in [#TODO link]

 2. Command example for optimizing a PyTorch model (.pth) with OpenVINO NNCF.